Truck Driving School El Alamo, TX

 You probably don’t think of is your overhead space, think about the things that could hang down.
 Tips for Your Overhead Space remember trees get the got their limbs to drop further down when there is water on, from rain or ice, so be careful.

 Also Truck Driving School El Alamo, TX and Class C Mcallen, TX suggest you always be looking out and see what is going on.
-Go slowly, look for a bridges make sure that they have enough height on overpasses that you can get under.
+Go slowly, look for bridges make sure that they have enough height on overpasses that you can get under.

 Space Below Your Vehicle